henrywho16/CISC867_Project/README.md

 # CISC867 Reproducibility Project: Optimizer Benchmarking Needs to Account for Hyperparameter Tuning

 The source code for the paper can be found in this https://github.com/idiap/hypaobp

 My code is entirely based on the author's source code.
+This github repositoy acts as a suppliment for the orginal source code.

+1. Clone the original soruce code.

+2. Setup the environment.

 The original project has a specific set of operating enviorment.
 During the enviorment setup process, the original environment setup file: spec-file.txt is not working.
-Seems like packages with .conda extension are repalced with .tar.bz2 in the repo.anaconda.com.
+Packages with .conda extension are repalced with .tar.bz2 in the repo.anaconda.com.
-Use my spec-file-update.txt to create an environment

-After setting up the environment.
+Instead use my spec-file-update.txt to create an environment After setting up the environment, all of the required packages for model training are installed.

+3. Model training.
-Put my fast_runner to the root folder, it should work!
+Put my fast_runner to the root folder, double click and wait for 400+ hours. output.7z contains the result from my training.

+4.Analize outcome.

-To analiyze the outcome, put fast_compute_realtive_performances.py to the root folder.
-It generate graph with a single click.
+Relative Performance (Figure 4).
+Put fast_compute_realtive_performances.py to the root folder.
+It will generate relative performance for all optimizers in one click.

-output.7z is contain my experiment comeout.
+analyze_tunability:
 analyze_tunability is used to generate figure 1 and figure 3 for my report.
+It requires PDF generation tool such as miktex to work.
 Unfortunantaly, I had difficulty automate analyze_tunability script.
 Seems like multi-process does not work well with my modfication :(

-Also, analyze_tunability script needs a PDF generation tool such as miktex.
+Here is the command to generate box plot for it:
+<problem> : fmnist_vae, quadratic_deep,imdb_bilstm
+python analyze_tunability.py -inpath <root path>-optimizers adam adamlr sgdmcwc sgdmcwclr -problem  <problem>  -outfile <problem>  -num_shuffle 100 add -print_metrics at end to generate performance metric. python analyze_tunability.py -inpath <root path>-optimizers adam adamlr sgdmcwc sgdmcwclr -problem  <problem>  -outfile <problem>  -num_shuffle 100 -print_metrics

 To generate Stacked Probability Plot as figure 6: